-A big part of why they’re so good is that they’re made in Northern Japan and in the Hokkaido region.
-They’re best known for their fresh cream and milk.
-As Japanese do, they’ve created the obsessively perfect process to create the delicious cookies and chocolate.
+A big part of why they're so good is that they're made in Northern Japan and in the Hokkaido region which is best known for their fresh cream and milk.

 #3 Tokyo Banana

 This one is a bit new to me but it became quite obvious that this was possibly one of the most popular snacks especially for tourists.
-Every store I went to you could find giant displays of these and in a variety of flavours.
-They also had mash up products with Kit Kat.
+Pay attention and you'll start seeing giant displays of Tokyo Banana in all the department stores and food shops.

 Like I said, while we were there, it was Sakura season so they had a special edition one at the airport that we snagged before we got on our flight back home.